Support services and communities to help you thrive at Queen's

 Collective Reflections is a student-run, anti-oppressive publication that aims to showcase opinions, anecdotes, and any creative expressions on topics such as: feminism, race & ethnicity, ability & accessibility, sexuality and gender diversity, and mental health.

 EQuIP promotes education and action around queer issues locally, nationally and internationally, and works to create an environment that can truly be called a positive space for people of all sexual and gender identities.
-The committee works closely with campus and community groups in order to facilitate education, create awareness, and advocate for human rights.

 EDGE Queen's is a sub-chapter of EDGE Diversity leadership.
 They are a student-run, non-profit organization that is focused on enabling the personal and professional growth of underrepresented students.
 They believe that representation contributes to the presence of diversity that is integral to the success of all reputable organizations.
-As such, EDGE Queen's is committed to fostering more empowering and inclusive environments within STEM and business.

 The Smith Black Business Association seeks to eradicate the barriers that intervene with the prosperity of black people in the Business Industry and to provide a space that is both safe and welcoming, in which they can learn and grow.